Help with College

 Visit the web page of the Department of Education, www.fafsa.ed.gov, to determine if you will be eligible for a Pell Grant for the school year that starts in September.
 The deadline for the next school year is June 30, 2010.

 For 2009 and 2010, the Bill will also provide taxpayers with a new "American Opportunity" tax credit of up to $2,500 of the cost of tuition and related school expenses paid during the year.
 This credit replaces the Hope Scholarship Tax Credit for the next two years.
 Under the new American Opportunity Tax Credit, taxpayers will receive a tax credit based on 100% of the first $2,000 of tuition and related expenses (including books and lab equipment) paid during the taxable year and 25% of the next $2,000 of tuition and related expenses paid during the taxable year.

 If the student is claimed as a dependent on the parents' tax return, then the parents claim the credit on their tax return.
 If the parents are divorced or separated, whichever parent claims the student as a dependent is the one that can claim the credit.
-If the student is not claimed as a dependant by either parent, then the student can claim the credit on the student’s tax return.
-If the person claiming the credit (whether it is the student or the parent) has an adjusted gross income in excess of $160,000 for married couples ($80,000 for someone who is single), then the amount of the credit is reduced.
-If the person claiming the credit has an adjusted gross income of $90,000 ($180,000 for single taxpayers) then the entire credit is lost.
+If the student is not claimed as a dependent by either parent, then the student can claim the credit on the student’s tax return.
+If the person claiming the credit (whether it is the student or the parent) has an adjusted gross income more than $160,000 for married couples ($80,000 for someone who is single), then the amount of the credit is reduced.
+If the person claiming the credit has an adjusted gross income of $90,000 ($180,000 for single taxpayers), then the entire credit is lost.